 If your baby was born with any of these mentioned issues and you have reason to suspect negligence, speak with a Kansas City medical malpractice lawyer experienced in birth injuries.
 Birth injuries describe multiple issues, some of which leave newborn babies with lifelong complications or disabilities.

 Some of the most common birth injuries include:

 - Cerebral palsy.
 Oxygen deprivation or other forms of brain damage can cause cerebral palsy, a neurological condition that typically impacts motor skills and brain function.
 Children born with cerebral palsy experience a wide spectrum of symptoms.
 Some children can carry on with daily life in much the same way as other children with minimal medical intervention while others will require more assistance with daily life and tasks like walking, eating, and normal daily activities.

 - Brachial plexus or Erb’s palsy.
-Stretching a baby’s neck or shoulder too far during delivery can result in this condition, which often lead to numbness and reduced motor function in the affected arm.
+Stretching a baby’s neck or shoulder too far during delivery can result in this condition, which often leads to numbness and reduced motor function in the affected arm.
 Infants with Erb’s palsy often experience developmental delays in the affected part of the body, but may overcome this difficulty later with physical therapy or surgery.

 - Bone fractures.
 A delivering doctor who is too rough with a newborn or places excessive pressure on sensitive areas can cause bone fractures.
 If a doctor assesses that a bone fracture is a serious risk, he or she should take appropriate action to prevent such an injury, such as suggesting a Caesarean section delivery.

 - Surgical instrument injuries.
 Forceps and vacuum extraction tubes can cause bruising and lacerations.
 Cephalohematoma is a common example of an injury from a vacuum tube that causes blood to pool between the skull and cranial skin.